Zygfrydiens/Rock-Pokemon-prediction/README.md

-# Using various machine learning algorithms for ock type pokemon prediction
+# Using various machine learning algorithms for rock type pokemon prediction

 ## In this notebook:
 - **About the dataset**